Guide for homeowners

 Homeowners often confuse these two, and it costs them.
 Quick definitions:

 Many small jobs need neither.
 Many medium jobs need only Building Regs approval.
 Some larger jobs need both.
 They are processed separately and you may need both to be in place before work starts.
+This page covers the Building Regulations side; for when you need permission, permitted development limits and 2026 fees, see our dedicated planning permission NI guide.

 The legal source - the Building Regulations (NI) 2012